-Lastly if your main objectives are to both see cities and hike the alps, then the best time period would be June to September.
+Lastly if your main objectives are to both see cities and take part of hikes in Switzerland, then the best time period would be June to September.

 I just wanted to touch upon that last option a bit more.
 If hiking is a priority, you might be surprised how late some of the trails open up.

 Since most of the hiking is done at higher altitudes, it does take time for snow to melt in order for trails to be safe to get through.
 Due to this, most trails will open up by late June.
 With that said, it all depends on how much snow the area got during the winter and whether or not there were late season snow falls or not.
 Some trails will open up earlier than that while some later.